slint-ui/slint/docs/install_qt.md

 ### macOS

-If when running your SixtyFPS applicatino you get an error that the QtCore.framework could not be found, you need to adjust the `DYLD_FRAMEWORK_PATH` environment variable to contain a path that contains the Qt frameworks.
+If when running your SixtyFPS application you get an error that the QtCore.framework could not be found, you need to adjust the `DYLD_FRAMEWORK_PATH` environment variable to contain a path that contains the Qt frameworks.

 ## How To Disable the Qt Backend